Yuvaraj878/Time_Series_EX5/README.md

 ### AIM:
-To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.
+To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country.

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy